gharesh/Disaster-Response-Pipeline/disaster_response_pipeline_project/README.md

     - Outputs results on the test set
     - Exports the final model as a pickle file

-3. Flask Web App Web app where an emergency worker can input a new message and get classification results in several categories.
+3. Flask Web App is the web application the employees can use during emergencies to classify messages into respective categories.
 The web app also displays visualizations of the data.

 ### Instructions: